 Why is aluminum bad to use with food?

 There are many reasons to avoid using aluminum foil when cooking or serving food.
 For one, it can easily leach into food, especially if you’re making acidic foods.
-This can cause health problems, as aluminum is a known neurotoxin.
+This can cause health risks and problems, as aluminum is a known neurotoxin.

 It is bio-accumulative which means it accumulates in the body and has been linked to Alzheimer’s disease.
 The especially increases when the food or drink stored in the aluminum is acidic.
 Is it really worth the risk to continue to use aluminum foil?